 - 1. In practical examination the student shall be required to perform one experiment. - 2.
 A teacher shall be assigned 20 students for daily practical work in laboratory. - 3.
 No batch for practical class shall consist of more than 20 students. - 4.
 The number of students in a batch allotted to an examiner for practical examination shall not exceed 20 students. - 5.
 Addition/deletion in above list may be made in accordance with the facilities available with the approval of H.O.D./Dean.

-BEG-A251 TECHNICAL COMMUNICATION LAB.
+Effective from the session 2015-16 BEG-A251 TECHNICAL COMMUNICATION LAB.